lectron/kosmos/README.md

 ##Spigot Startup Script

-Startup script for startup must have "--world-dir /{folder location of the place you want to save all your world}", so that all spigot servers can share the same collection of worlds.
+Startup script for startup must have the "--world-dir /{folder location}" [start-up parameter](https://www.spigotmc.org/wiki/start-up-parameters/), so that all spigot servers can share the same collection of worlds.

+For example:

 ```powershell
 java -jar spigot.jar --world-dir /minecraft/worlds